mangalam-research/wed/_sources/help.txt

 Update Summer 2016: things are looking up.
 The Firefox developers have been working on a driver named "Marionette" that *should* solve the support problems.
 Stay tuned.

+Update Fall 2017: Firefox support is still suspended.
+It may be easy to resume it but there's been no demand for it, so...

 For years, wed was supporting Firefox.
 Early on, Firefox was even better supported than Chrome.
 However, the people responsible for